The Priest Leveling Guide

 Enchants are frequently expensive and you’ll be leveling quickly enough that you’ll probably need a new one (for your new gear) in a few minutes.
 Ok, a few levels.
-As above, go for Int, Stam, and Spirit.
+As above, go for Int & Stam.
 Really cheap enchants can sometimes be found, so keep an eye on the Auction House if you’re interested.
-As with gems, the Mists of Pandaria enchants will be much better.

 Generic Gear Suggestions